Reviewed by Emily Carter, Contributor — Weight Management & Blood Sugar

 Is the Berberine dose enough?

 ColonBroom GLP-1 Booster delivers 200 mg of Berberine per serving, chosen to work in combination with Resveratrol, Quercetin, and Zinc — not as a standalone mega-dose.
 The multi-pathway approach is the whole point of the formula: Berberine activates AMPK, Resveratrol activates SIRT1, Quercetin reduces metabolic inflammation, and Zinc supports insulin signaling.
 Together they hit several metabolic levers at once.
 Higher single-ingredient Berberine doses (500–1500 mg) exist in research literature but are still being studied for long-term safety and real-world benefit.
 If you believe you need a stronger concentration of just one ingredient, that's a conversation for your doctor — not something to DIY.
-Details: Full Ingredient Analysis →
+Details: Full Ingredient List & Dose Reality Check →

 Where should I buy it?